Kal-z-code/The-Script/README.md

 # The Script

 ## Description
-This project demonstrates the basic Git and GitHub workflow for Assignment 1.
+Workshop 6: Grouping, Summarizing and Plotting.
 It includes a sample R Markdown script and instructions for running it.

 ## Features
 - Sample R Markdown file (`script.Rmd`)